akashgupta-git/akashgupta-git/README.md

 ---

 ### 👨‍💻 About Me
-Cloud-oriented Computer Science undergraduate with hands-on experience in designing and deploying scalable, secure solutions on AWS.
-Skilled with EC2, S3, IAM, VPC, CloudFormation, and infrastructure-as-code, with experience in Docker containerization and CI/CD automation using Jenkins.
-Experienced in full-stack development using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Java-based applications, building end-to-end solutions with optimized performance and secure DevOps practices.
-Passionate about clean code, cloud-native architectures, and continuous learning.
+Computer Science undergraduate with hands-on experience in Java, Spring Boot, REST APIs, and cloud-based application development.
+Experienced in designing backend systems, integrating databases, and deploying applications on AWS using CI/CD automation.
+Familiar with Agile practices, collaborative development, and version control.
+Additionally, built full-stack applications using the MERN stack, gaining practical exposure to frontend and UI integration.
+Enthusiastic learner with strong problem-solving skills and a passion for modern software development practices.

 ---